Naram-Sin of Akkad: Biography

 Naram-Sin was a son of Manishtushu.
 He was thus a nephew of King Rimush and grandson of Sargon and Tashlultum.
-Naram-Sin's aunt was the High Priestess En-hedu-ana.
-Most recensions of the Sumerian King List show him following Manishtushu but The Ur III version of the king list inverts the order of Rimush and Manishtushu.
+Naram-Sin's aunt was the High Priestess Enheduanna.
+Most recensions of the Sumerian King List show him following Manishtushu but the Ur III version of the king list inverts the order of Rimush and Manishtushu.
 To be fully correct, rather than Naram-Sin or Naram-Suen "in Old Akkadian, the name in question should rather be reconstructed as Naram-Suyin (more precisely, /narām-tsuyin/) or Naram-Suʾin (/narām-tsuʾin/)".